Kavya100206/ai-code-reviewer/README.md

 node src/check-queue.js   # Verify Redis queue
 ```

-Visit `http://localhost:3000/health` to see system status.
+Visit `http://localhost:3000/health` to see system status, and `http://localhost:3000/dashboard.html` for the insights dashboard (panels will read "No data yet." until at least one PR has been reviewed).

 ## Project Structure